Ecampus/tes-xapi/attendance-recipe.markdown

 ##### context.team (optional)

-Optionally, statements include a Group for the attendees being observed, as the context "**team**" property. (see [spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#416-context)).
+Optionally, statements can include a Group for the attendees being observed, as the context "**team**" property. (see [spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#416-context)).

 (This can include all the attendees or just refer to group by ID or name if there are a lot of attendees?)